Why do Cats Groom Themselves?

 Affection:

 Affection refers to the emotional attachment and kindness cats show to their human companion through grooming.
-Cats often groom with their human companion just like they groom with other cats to express affection towards their owner.
-Grooming is a way for cats to demonstrate their feelings of warmth, closeness, and care.
+Cats often groom with their human companion, just like they groom with other cats, to express affection towards their owner.
+Grooming is a way for your feline friend to demonstrate feelings of warmth, closeness, and care

 Communication: